rda12345/Algorithms/README.md

 Algorithms:

-## Search algorithms ##
+## Shortest path ##

-1. Depth first search for the shortest path on a tree
+- Depth-first search for the shortest path on a tree
-2. Breadth first search for the shortest path on a tree
+- Breadth-first search for the shortest path on a tree
-3. Binary search

 ## Sorting algorithms ##

-sort_algorithms.py and quick_sort.py contain a codes for:
+sort_algorithms.py and quick_sort.py contain codes for:
-1. Inspection sort
+- Inspection sort
-2. Bubble sort
+- Bubble sort
-3. Selection sort
+- Selection sort
-4. Merge sort
+- Merge sort
-5. Quick sort
+   Quick sort

-The file compares thier running times and plots the results.

-## Matrix multipication ##
-1. Strassen algorithm
+- Strassen algorithm (matrix multiplication)
+- Binary search
+- FFT